p357k4/java-copier/README-folders.md

 - run component specified in arguments in main function
 - use key file for authorization in GCP
 - use logger
-- use virtual threads to wrap I/O operations
+- use virtual threads to wrap blocking operations
 - move files atomically
 - handle InterruptedException inside while loop to interrupt thread
 - use while endless loop until current thread is interrupted